chmelynski/sweetgum/README.md

     Shift+Down = move cursor to next sibling
     Ctrl+Up = move cursor to parent
     Ctrl+Shift+Up = move cursor to root

+    Click = select twig, and open or close branch

     Right = open, or move cursor to next
     Left = close, or move cursor to parent